-3.118 The TOGGLERELOCS Option
+3.120 The TOGGLERELOCS Option

 The "TOGGLERELOCS" option is used with LX format executables under 32-bit DOS/4G only.
 The "INTERNALRELOCS" option causes the Open Watcom Linker to include internal relocation information in DOS/4G LX format executables.
 Having done so, the linker normally clears the "internal fixups done" flag in the LX executable header (bit 0x10).
 The "TOGGLERELOCS" option causes the linker to toggle the value of the "internal fixups done" flag in the LX executable header (bit 0x10).
-The "toggle in the LX executable header (bit 0x10).
-This option is used with DOS/4G non-zero based executables.
+The "TOGGLERELOCS" option is used with DOS/4G non-zero based executables.
 Contact Tenberry Software for further explanation.